Skip to content

 TechTarget

-a.
-Prescriptive Analytics Techniques.
+3. Prescriptive Analytics Techniques.

-Examples of Techniques Used in Predictive Analytics
+Examples of Techniques Used in Prescriptive Analytics

 • Probabilistic Models.
 For example, use these models to assess financial risks in terms of percentages by estimating the likelihood of various investment outcomes.